eddyup/Gitskills/README.md

 subkey with [S] will be OK

-Note: remote address can be only used like: "https://github.com/eddyup/Gitskills"

-> remote address "git@github.com:eddyup/Gitskills" is only used for SSH key.
+Note: if your remote address is "git@github.com:eddyup/Gitskills", you have to set SSH key first before push to github.

 ## git command